Ronnie Matias

-Ronnie C. Matias (born November 29, 1983) is a Filipino professional basketball player for the Sta.
-Rosa Laguna Lions of the Pilipinas Super League.
+Ronnie C. Matias (born November 29, 1983) is a Filipino professional basketball player for Caloocan Batang Kankaloo franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
 Matias was drafted 9th overall in the first round of the 2009 PBA draft by the Burger King Titans.

 Basketball career

 Burger King Titans

 Matias was drafted by the Burger King Titans on the 2009 PBA draft, being picked 9th overall at the first round.
 Matias played two years for Burger King.